 For example, a written policy might address:

+This sample policy for service and support animals, developed by Brotherhood Mutual, can help you get started.
 Most ministries are exempt from complying with the ADA, but state and local laws still may apply.
 A local attorney can help ensure that the ministry’s policy complies with all applicable laws.

 *Important information: Brotherhood Mutual is pleased to provide Legal Assist as a complimentary resource.
 The services we offer through Legal Assist are intended to provide general legal information to our current and prospective policyholders.